-It is not clear whether the empiric use of fluconazole is beneficial.
-One multicenter randomized trial in the intensive care unit (ICU) setting found no difference in rate of invasive candidiasis or outcomes between patients given fluconazole empirically and those given placebo; invasive candidiasis occurred in only nine patients in the fluconazole group and in 11 patients in the placebo group (5 versus 9 percent), a nonsignificant difference .
+It is not clear whether the empiric use of antifungal agents is beneficial in intensive care unit (ICU) patients.
+One multicenter randomized trial in the ICU setting found no difference in rate of invasive candidiasis or outcomes between patients given fluconazole empirically and those given placebo; invasive candidiasis occurred in only 9 patients in the fluconazole group and in 11 patients in the placebo group (5 versus 9 percent), a nonsignificant difference .
 However, this trial was underpowered, with so few patients developing invasive candidiasis that a significant treatment benefit could not be shown.

 Among candidemic patients with septic shock, the outcomes are even poorer.
 In a retrospective cohort study of hospitalized patients with septic shock and a positive blood culture for Candida spp, 155 of 224 patients (64 percent) died during hospitalization .
 The in-hospital mortality rate among the 142 patients who had adequate source control within 24 hours of the onset of septic shock and antifungal therapy administered within 24 hours of the onset of septic shock was 53 percent, compared with 98 percent among the 82 patients for whom these goals were not attained.
 On multivariate analysis, both failure to achieve timely source control (adjusted odds ratio [aOR] 77.4, 95% CI 21.5-278.4) and delayed antifungal therapy (aOR 33.8, 95% CI 9.7-118.0) were highly associated with in-hospital mortality.
 Other factors that were independently associated with in-hospital mortality on multivariate analysis included red blood cell transfusion, solid tumor with metastases, class IV congestive heart failure, and higher APACHE II score.